Taiwan urges Beijing to acknowledge Tiananmen crackdown - France 24

 China's foreign affairs ministry derided the comments, which spokesman Zhao Lijian described as as "complete nonsense" on Wednesday.

-Tensions between Taipei and Beijing have surged since Tsai was elected in 2016 because her government considers the island to be a de facto independent state rather than an unincorporated Chinese territory.
+Tensions between Taipei and Beijing have surged since Tsai was elected in 2016 because her government considers the island to be a de facto independent state rather than an part of China.

-Taiwan has long marked the date of the Tiananmen crackdown with solemn vigils mourning the dead.

-The ceremonies are usually dwarfed by much larger gatherings in Hong Kong, the only place in China where such mass displays of remembrance are possible.

-But this year's memorial in the finance hub was cancelled by authorities citing the need to halt the spread of coronavirus.

-Taiwan has welcomed an influx of Hong Kong residents who have moved to the island out of fear their city's unique liberties were slowly being extinguished by Beijing.

-Tsai pledged humanitarian assistance for Hong Kongers after Beijing's parliament rubber-stamped plans outlining a new national security law for the finance hub.
+She has pledged humanitarian assistance for Hong Kongers after Beijing's parliament approved plans outlining a new national security law for the city.

 © 2020 AFP